devhartley/Gangsir_MC_LuaPrograms/README.md

 ***-GUI Program launcher***

 This is a program meant for tablets that creates a gui that can be used to run 3 smaller programs for calculating geometry.
 The programs are distance, midpoint, and volume, and are included in the repository with this program.
 To use, ensure you have the gui library made by sirdabalot for opencomputers in the /lib folder.
 His gui program is called [SOCGUIF.](https://raw.githubusercontent.com/sirdabalot/OCGUIFramework/master/SOCGUIF.lua) Place this library in the /lib folder of the computer.
 The library should be called `GUI.lua`.
+Then, place the 3 small programs in the /prog folder of the computer, you will need to create this yourself.

 ***-OpenComputers Big reactor controller***